 (b) OLDCC determines there is a current, future, or potential threat to military installation resilience that involve, or may be significantly impacted by, resources or activities outside of the military installation and that this threat to military installation resilience is likely to impair the military installation’s ability to maintain, improve, or rapidly reestablish installation mission assurance and mission-essential functions.

-The relevant Catalogue of Federal Domestic Assistance listings are:
+The relevant Assistance Listing numbers (previously referred to as Catalogue of Federal Domestic Assistance, or CFDA) are:

 Cost sharing is required.
 A minimum of ten percent (10%) of the project’s total proposed funding is to be comprised of non-Federal sources.